-- > Tuck Trolley items. - School offers a 'drop-in Breakfast Club facility within the Key Stage 1 and 2 building.
-Pupils can purchase breakfast, such as toast, milk, cereal, juice etc for a small charge, on a daily basis. - School may request contributions to the running of After-School Clubs.
+- > Tuck Trolley items. - > School may request contributions to the running of After-School Clubs.
 This is reviewed on a termly basis.

 9. Remissions

 In some circumstances the school may not charge for items or activities set out in sections 6 and 8 of this policy.
 This will be at the discretion of the Governing Board and will depend on the activity in question.